 And Nagaoka (長岡) currently has the second largest population in the prefecture, approximately 2.7 hundred thousand, after Niigata City.

-Nagaoka is nationally famous for its fireworks festival annually held on August 2 and 3 where many people come to see the splendid firework display from around the country.
+Nagaoka is nationally famous for its fireworks festival annually held on August 2 and 3, when many people come to see it from around the country.

-In Nagaoka, there is a flavor of ramen known as one of Niigata’s 5 major local ramen, to eat which I visited the city the other day.
+The city also prides itself on a flavor of ramen known as one of Niigata’s five major local ramen, and I visited the place the other day.

 Nagaoka Shoga Shoyu Ramen (長岡 しょうが醤油ラーメン)

 The regional specialty of Nagaoka, called Shoga Shoyu Ramen (しょうが醤油ラーメン), is also available in instant noodles, and I enjoyed one just now.